"If

 "Anyone who hates ... is really a murderer at heart; and you know

-that no one wanting to murder has eternal life within."
-(1 John 3:15)
+that no one wanting to murder has eternal life within" (1 John 3:15).

-Too often, political campaigns intensify hate.
+Typically, political campaigns intensify hate.
 In the Bible, the future

 King David refused to hate King Saul, even when Saul was trying to murder him.

 Davids men could have killed Saul.
-But David said "No. Dont kill him,
+But David said "No. Dont kill him, for

-for who can remain innocent after attacking the Lords chosen king?
+who can remain innocent after attacking the Lords chosen king?
 Surely God will

 strike him down some day, or he will die in battle or of old age.
 But God forbid that I